jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - **INDEXING** the object, i.e. mapping out the contents of an information object, perhaps using terms from a CV (at minimum, for named entities, an authority file shuld be consulted).

     - Indexing may be contrasted with **TAGGING,** where keywords are selected from the text itself rather than from an indexing language.
 This allows for a grassroots view of what something is about.
-    - Human indexing consists of (1) analyzing content; (2) assigning terms; and possibly (3) assigning relevancy scores/weights to the terms.
-    - Automatic indexing that uses a CV (AKA automated tagging, auto-classification, auto-categorization) may be rules-based (e.g., using regex) or machine learning-based; regardless, performance is better when terms are pre-coordinated.
-    - Automatic indexing that doesn't use a CV is called information extraction, a subset of which is **entity extraction.**

 <table style="padding-left: 50px;">
 <tr><th></th><th></th>
 <th colspan="3">INDEXING AGENT</th></tr>